strongtyped/play-sbt-layout-seed/README.md

 This file will be packaged with your application, when using `activator dist`.

+This seed template generates a new project using the sbt layout instead of the default Play layout.
+It's based on Typesafe's play-scala template.

 ## Default SBT layout

 ```
 build.sbt                  → Application build script